How To Choose A Multivitamin

 The Danger Of Taking Krill Oil

-- Is the “expert” selling you something specific?
+The other side of the coin is the person who is too open-minded.
+The only evidence they need to believe in anything is that someone reported feeling better after following that procedure.
+This leads to the wackiest of the wacky that gives alternative health care a serious black eye.
+In addition, this opens you up to a much higher chance of trying totally ineffective or worthless treatments.
+I will share a kind of funny, but eye-opening, experience with you to help illustrate just how being too open-minded is not the way to go.- Is the “expert” selling you something specific?
 This is an easy one.
 If an expert is endorsing a unique and specific product, your chance of getting a well balanced opinion from that person is very low.
 Ignore claims of “World renowned”, “Internationally known”, “Recognized expert” or “Leader in his field” type of claims.
 The people I look up to as leaders in natural medicine NEVER tell you how great or accomplished they are.
 They prove it with their work.

 - Does the “expert” study in the field for which they are rendering an opinion?
 This may sound like a “No, Duh” type of question.
 But, as I mentioned earlier, people ask their medical doctor’s opinion about natural health care all of the time.
 When you are going to obtain an opinion from someone do you not want to know if they actually study that topic?
 So, ask your doctor if they specialize in and study the use of vitamins, herbals or supplements.
 If they say yes, then ask your question.
 If they say they have some knowledge or that it is not an area of expertise, don’t take the chance on confusing yourself with their opinion.
 If you were a mother expecting your first child and wanted to get some expert information about labor and delivery, you wouldn’t go to your friend’s husband to ask him his opinion just because he had familiarity with the subject.
 No, you would ask the person who actually had a more intimate level of experience with childbirth.